kerezsiz42/scanner-operator2/README.md

       targetPort: 5432
 ```

-Since we decided to use environment variables to configure the database connection of our operator we will have to add some default values in the `config/manager/manager.yaml` template.
-Here within the containers definition, we can define an `env` object that contains the necessary default values.
-Of course after changing this we also have to run the `make helm` command to reflect these changes in the helm chart's `values.yaml` file, which will be the place where the end-user would want to insert their own values.
+Since we decided to use environment variables to configure the database connection for our operator, we will need to add some default values in the `config/manager/manager.yaml` template.
+Within the containers definition, we can define an `env` object that contains the necessary default values.
+After making this change, we also need to run the `make helm` command to reflect these updates in the Helm chart's `values.yaml` file, which is where the end user will want to insert their own values.

 ```yaml
 # config/manager/manager.yaml